arnaudmiribel/streamlit-kickoff-cli/README.md

 # 🎈 `st` - a friendly Streamlit CLI

-`st` is a CLI that helps you kick-off a new Streamlit project from the command line
+`st` is a CLI that helps you kick-off a new Streamlit project so you can start crafting the app as soon as possible!

 ## How it works